-Handelsbanken has a number of collaborations with universities and colleges, and these are an important part of its long-term employer branding work.
-Through these collaborations Handelsbanken establishes contact with target groups that are important in terms of recruitment.
-This is based on co-operation with and commitment from local personnel departments, as well as employees and managers from branches and internal units.
+Handelsbanken has a number of collaborations with schools, universities and colleges that are an important part of its long-term employer branding work.
+For example, we participate in training courses, contribute our competency and experience, and offer opportunities for internships that give students experience and contact with workplaces.
+Through these, Handelsbanken establishes contact with target groups that are important in terms of recruitment.
+This is based on co-operation with and commitment from HR departments, as well as employees and managers from branches and internal units.

 Handelsbanken's student programme

-Handelsbanken in Sweden offers students from upper secondary school who plan to study at university the opportunity to participate in the Bank’s student programme alongside their studies.
+Handelsbanken in Sweden offers students from upper secondary school who plan to study at university the opportunity to participate in the Bank’s Student Programme alongside their studies.
 The programme comprises working at the Bank during their studies, their own action plan and relevant studies for development at Handelsbanken.
-The purpose is to attract and recruit young employees as part of the Bank’s future management succession and to promote gender equality.
+The purpose is to attract, recruit and develop young employees as part of the Bank’s future management succession, and to promote gender equality and diversity.

 As part of its efforts towards gender equality, Handelsbanken in the UK signed the Women in Finance Charter, an initiative from HM Treasury, which means the Bank is committed to work for more gender balance in the financial sector.